NoticeBored sample materials

 with your IT auditors, or use them yourself, it’s your choice.

-Note: use View - Comments in Acrobat to see the speaker notes accompanying the seminar slides.
-In PowerPoint, the slides are normally projected onto
+* Note: use View - Comments in Acrobat to see the speaker notes accompanying the seminar slides.
+In PowerPoint, the slides are normally projected

-a presentation screen for the main audience while the seminar leader sees the slides and the notes on the presenter view.
+onto a presentation screen for the main audience while the seminar leader sees the slides and the notes on the laptop screen in presenter view.
+The

-The sample materials on this page are limited-resolution read-only PDFs.
-If you would prefer to check out the editable MS Office versions originally supplied to subscribers, ask us for a complete evaluation module.
+These samples are mostly read-only PDF files.
+If you would prefer to check out the editable MS Office files originally supplied to subscribers,ask us for a